vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 Top-level imports and variables declared in `<script setup>` are automatically usable in the template of the same component.

-> For the rest of the guide, we will be primarily using SFC + `<script setup>` syntax for Composition API code examples, as that is the most common usage for Vue developers.
+> For the rest of the guide, we will be primarily using SFC + `<script setup>` syntax for the Composition API code examples, as that is the most common usage for Vue developers.

 </div>